BlueGob/cuby/README.md

 ```
 make remove
 ```
 to remove the compiled files
-and
 ```
 make update
 ```